|

 BBQ KEBABS

-Thread tomatoes, onions, meat and peppers onto the bamboo stick.
+• Thread tomatoes, onions, meat, and green peppers onto the bamboo stick.

 BURGER